DeBTech/HangoutRundown/README.md

 TODO
 ====
-- Keep a clock for whole conversation and current topic.
 - Enable pausing?
 - Potentially change the room topic when changing to a new rundown topic?
 - Enable conversation moderator (admin).